Computational Modelling Group

 He received his undergraduate degree "Diplomphysiker" in physics from the University of Hamburg (Germany) and completed his PhD studies in High Performance Computing in the department of Electronics and Computer Science at the University of Southampton.

-His research interests are computer simulation methodology and applied computer simulation, in particular the application of computational modelling to physical and engineering processes and materials, to underpin, support and direct experimental and design work in academia and industry.
+His research interests are computer simulation methodology, and applied computer simulation, in particular the application of computational modelling to physical and engineering processes and materials, to underpin, support and direct experimental and design work in academia and industry.

-His interests in Computational Modelling methodology include the development of algorithm and numerical methods, efficient exploitation of existing and emerging infrastructure for massive numerical computations, effective analysis of simulation results and software engineering for research codes, and uptake and further development of tools and techniques that foster rigour and reproducibility in computational science.
+His interests in Computational Modelling methodology include the development of algorithm and numerical methods, efficient exploitation of existing and emerging infrastructure for massive numerical computations, effective analysis of simulation results and software engineering for research codes, research software engineering and uptake and further development of tools and techniques that foster rigour and reproducibility in computational science.

 Within these areas, he is working with particle simulations - such as Molecular Dynamics and Monte-Carlo methods - and finite difference and finite element schemes.
 He is also interested in multi-scale and multi-physics simulations, with emphasis on nanoscale systems and devices.

-Current research projects include micromagnetic modelling, distributed data archives, astrophysical simulations, the simulation of the vortex state in layered superconductors and adatom dynamics on surfaces.
+Selected research projects include micromagnetic modelling, distributed data archives, astrophysical simulations, the simulation of the vortex state in layered superconductors and adatom dynamics on surfaces.
 Several projects are being performed in close collaboration with experimental groups characterising and fabricating materials that Hans' group is investigating numerically.
 The group has developed the nmag simulation package and a number of other open source tools, which are used by researchers in academia and industry across the globe.

 Hans is passionate about teaching, and delivers training in computational modelling to undergraduate and postgraduate students in the Faculty of Engineering and the Environment and the Centre for Doctoral Training in Next Generation Computational Modelling, which includes numerical analysis and simulations methods, programming on different levels, and software development for simulation work in research and development.